green-party-dublin-central/nh-web/site/content/post/build-to-rent-overconcentration.md

 We must make a conscious decision about the appropriate levels and locations for this type of development because every community deserves to have quality housing.

 The Minister for Housing's response can be found [here](http://neasahourigan.com/docs/Minister-BTR-Response.pdf).
+In short he does not feel that there is an overconcentration and does not propose to review the current Build to Rent set-up.
+I would encourge anybody that would like this decision reviewed to contact your local TD on this matter.
+We will continue to push the matter.